JetBrains/Qodana/topics/inspection-profiles.md

   - groupId: InspectionsToInclude
     groups:
       - "category:PHP/General" # Inspection category from the linter
-      - "JSCategories" # Include the JSCategories category from below
+      - "JSCategories" # Include the JSCategories group from below
-      - "PHPInspections" # Include inspections from PHPInspections
+      - "PHPInspections" # Include the PHPInspections group from below
       - "!severity:GRAMMAR ERROR" # Exclude inspections with the specific severity

   - groupId: JSCategories